EA-Mante/academic_group_website_blueprint/README.md

 **_"home.html"_** is the home page, the first page visitors will see.
 A brief description of the group can be given here, as well as a group photo

 **_"PI_page.html"_** is where the PI of the group can be introduced.
-I have given a generic description of a computation chemist, users can insert their own bio as well as edit the awards section at the bottom of the page
+I have given a generic description of a computational chemist, users can insert their own bio as well as edit the awards section at the bottom of the page

 **_"members.html"_** shows the group members, at this stage simply copy and paste the relevant lines of html to add another member to a section (or another section, e.g. if your group has BSc students). **You can add linkedin or other hyperlinks, as shown in the "Former student 1" section**